Automated Market Making and Loss-Versus-Rebalancing: Other Benchmarks and ``Impermanent Loss''

 The loss process has quadratic variation

-Therefore, among all benchmark strategies, the rebalancing strategy uniquely defines a loss process with minimal (zero) quadratic variation. \end{corollary} \begin{proof} The first part is an immediate corollary of Theorem~\ref{th:lvr} and \eqref{eq:rebalance}.
-The second part follows from the It\^o isometry. \end{proof}
+Therefore, among all benchmark strategies, the rebalancing strategy uniquely defines a loss process with minimal (zero) quadratic variation. \end{corollary} \begin{proof} The first part is an immediate corollary of \Cref{th:lvr} and \eqref{eq:rebalance}.
+The second part is immediate by the definition of the risk-neutral measure.
+The third part follows from the It\^o isometry. \end{proof}

-Here, we see that, for any choice of benchmark, \LVB contains the \LVR cost as a component.
-However, there is a second component, $\Delta(\bar x)$, with exposure to market risk whenever $\bar x_s \neq x^*(P_s)$.
-This market risk component represents an exposure to the risky asset, but is not a loss.
-It is a zero-mean \Q-martingale, meaning that it has zero expected return if the underlying risky asset has no risk premium.
-Even if the risky asset has positive expected returns, the market risk component has zero payoff when perfectly delta-hedged, meaning that all expected returns derive from exposure to the risk premium of the underlying risky asset.
-Because of the market risk component, for any non-rebalancing benchmark, \LVB is not a true ``running cost'' --- it can be positive or negative; it can revert and is indeed ``impermanent''.

-The choice of the rebalancing strategy as a benchmark is the \emph{unique} choice which removes all instantaneous market risk.
-The residual that remains is a true running cost: non-negative and monotonic.
-Mathematically, the rebalancing benchmark is the \emph{extremal choice} of benchmark that minimizes the quadratic variation of the corresponding loss process to zero.\footnote{Note that since it is a continuous, monotonic process, it immediately follows that $\LVR$ has zero quadratic variation.
-See also the discussion of the Doob-Meyer decomposition in Section~\ref{sec:analysis}.}